 (1) it's best to start investing now; and

-(2) investing in assets which you never have to sell can be very appealing.
+(2) investing in assets that you never have to sell can be very appealing.

 Examples of such assets might include:

--a Listed Investment Company (LIC) with a low management expense ratio which invests in more than 100 profitable and dividend-paying industrial companies; or
+- a Listed Investment Company (LIC) with a low management expense ratio that invests in more than 100 profitable and dividend-paying industrial companies; or

 It's best to start early